DFMichelangelo/DFMichelangelo.github.io/pages/index.md

 const isBasePath= window.location.pathname === "/"
 </script>

 <div v-if="isBasePath">
-I am Michelangelo De Francesco, an eRates Quantitative Research Analyst.
+I am Michelangelo De Francesco, eRates Quantitative Research Analyst.

 Working at [<span i-mdi:bank-outline/> Sumitomo Mitsui Banking Corporation](https://www.smbcgroup.com/) in London.<br>

-My area of expertise is eTrading with a particular focus on eFX and eRates: during my career I had the opportunity to work on pricing and auto-hedging various financial instruments for EMEA and US markets for market making purposes.
+My area of expertise is eTrading with a particular focus on eFX and eRates: during my career I had the opportunity to work on pricing engines and auto-hedging systems of various financial instruments for EMEA and US markets for market making purposes.

 Outside of programming and finance, I enjoy going to the gym and cooking.